Thrifty Hiker

 So, what’s the verdict after our first look at the Naturehike Cloud Up Tent?
 We went into this expecting to find a perhaps slightly lower quality (given the price) version of the Big Agnes Fly Creek.
 But to be honest, the quality of craftsmanship looks very impressive.
 I would say almost comparable to the Fly Creek itself.

 The only downside I can see is the relatively limited gear storage space.
-Although the Cloud Up 1 is also a little heavier than some of the other tents we have reviewed, it should be kept in mind that it’s both double-skinned and also freestanding.
-Taking that into account, both the weight and price of this thing are actually quite impressive.
+Although the Cloud Up 1 is also a little heavier than some of the other tents we have reviewed, it should be kept in mind that it’s both double-skinned and freestanding.
+Taking that into account, both the weight and price of this thing are quite impressive.

 Find us on Facebook Subscribe to our newsletter